- Choose the right Draft Beer Machine for your home

 The ability to store beer inside the keg is therefore important when buying a beer dispenser or draft beer machine that is expected to be consumed over a long period, and usually, a home beer tap allows you to store an open keg inside for a period of between 7 and 30 days.
 The best beer dispenser for home brewing has a low energy consumption and power of about 70W.
 The various products are also distinguished by the size of the keg they can contain.
 Beer is usually stored in 2, 3 or 5 litre kegs.

 Advantages when buying a Beer Dispenser on Klarstein

-With one of Klartsein’s beer dispensers, you can comfortably enjoy an exquisite refreshing draft beer at home in sufficient quantity to avoid having to go out to the pub.
+With one of Klartsein’s beer dispensers or draft beer machines, you can comfortably enjoy an exquisite refreshing draft beer at home in sufficient quantity to avoid having to go out to the pub.
 Its taste will also be exceptional, as draught beer maintains the same consistency and quality from the first to the last glass, unlike canned or bottled beer.